Heart Lab

 *Awakening and Thriving

-Heart Labs are peer support circles for mindful, compassionate, trauma informed awakening and recovery.
+Heart Labs liberating pathway for mindful, compassionate, trauma informed awakening and recovery works well in peer support circles.

 Heart Lab’s unique contribution is to bring four separate disciplines into one awakening/recovery path that is peer led.